-Beyond the promise is its potential.
+As well as this promise, is its potential.
 Robust software products that have the capacity to generate that coveted return on investment (ROI) for one.
-Add to that the draw of a reassuringly low total cost of ownership for organisations seeking to exploit product credentials, and a consummate ERP solution represents a truly magnetic draw for those in search of business process Shangri La.
+Add to that the draw of a reassuringly low total cost of ownership for organisations seeking to exploit product credentials, and a consummate ERP solution represents a truly magnetic draw for those in search of business process utopia.

-Outlay justified, thoughts should naturally turn to the journey ahead and the exercise of achieving a seamless ERP platform roll out.
+Outlay justified, thoughts should naturally turn to the journey ahead and seamlessly implementing an ERP system.
 Take heed however, a project with the scope of a typical ERP implementation is a complex process and requires commitment from all stakeholders.

-Follow our implementation steps to help you avoid common roll out pitfalls.
+Follow our ERP implementation steps to help you avoid common rollout pitfalls.

-Long before your implementation begins, communicating the objectives for your ERP implementation to decision makers and your ERP implementation partner is vital.
-It’s far easier to justify such a substantial investment if you question, communicate and crystallise.
+Long before implementing an ERP system, it’s important to communicate the objectives for your ERP implementation to decision-makers and your ERP implementation partner.
+It’s far easier to justify such a substantial investment if you question, communicate, and crystallise.

 Why do you need a new ERP solution?
 If you’re moving from legacy systems you’ll need to explain the inefficiencies in your current processes.
 If this is your first foray into ERP you’ll undoubtedly be questioning both your transitioning operational continuity, and your expectations that the entire process really will set the transformative change you seek in motion.

-Drawing up a list of programme requirements will make the job of selecting a suitable ERP software platform that meets the demands of your business strategy, as well as identifying the right time to implement, significantly less arduous.
-ERP implementation could and should be the best business decision you’ll ever make, but your organisation must identify specific functions the new technology will depend on in order to perform and achieve the cost savings and operational efficiencies you’ve documented.
+Drawing up a list of programme requirements will make the job of selecting a suitable ERP software platform that meets the demands of your business strategy, as well as identifying the right time to implement, significantly less demanding.
+Implementing an ERP system could and should be the best business decision you’ll ever make, but your organisation must identify specific functions the new technology will depend on in order to perform and achieve the cost savings and operational efficiencies you’ve documented.

-In summary: set your goals and make them as specific as it’s possible.
+In summary: set your goals and make them as specific as possible.

 Since your ERP solution will touch every area of your operations, buy-in for the investment should be company-wide.
-C-level people (CEO, COO, CIO for example) may well appreciate the need to implement a trusted enterprise business application such as Dynamics NAV or Dynamics 365 Business Central, but unless other management and stakeholders share the same vision for change, achieving the necessary commitment could be too much to ask.
+Your C-Suite (CEO, COO, CIO for example) may well appreciate the need to implement a trusted enterprise business application such as Microsoft Dynamics 365 Business Central.
+But unless other management and stakeholders share the same vision for change, achieving the necessary commitment for your ERP implementation could be too much to ask.

 There are several steps you can take to secure the backing for your ERP implementation: